Posted May 6, 2014Tweet

 The traditional home refinance is changing.

-Triggered by ultra-low mortgage rates and the extra-forgiving underwriting of programs such as HARP 2.0, the VA-to-VA refinance, and the FHA Streamline Refinance, underwater homeowners are getting access to low rates which would have been unavailable just a few years ago.
+The result of extra-forgiving loan programs including HARP 2.0, the VA-to-VA refinance, and the FHA Streamline Refinance, today's underwater homeowners are getting access to low rates which would have been unavailable just a few years ago.

-Since 2009, defying conventional wisdom, millions of U.S. households have refinanced despite have little or no home equity.
+Since 2009, millions of U.S. households have refinanced despite having little or no home equity.
 Some have refinanced via the VA Streamline Refinance and others via the FHA Streamline Refinance.
 Both programs, not coincidentally, waive home appraisals.

 HARP got its start in 2009.

-The typical homeowner stood to save $3,000 annually with access to the day's low rates and the government knew it.
-It also knew that an extra $3,000 per household could consumer spending and the U.S. economy, the government figured.
+Yet, the typical homeowner stood to save $3,000 annually via refinance and the government knew it.
+It also knew that an extra $3,000 per household would boost consumer spending and help stave off recession.

-The main draw of the HARP mortgage program was that it allowed homeowners whose loan-to-value exceeded 80% to refinance without having to increase their current private mortgage insurance coverage.
+The main draw of the government's HARP mortgage program was that it allowed homeowners whose loan-to-value exceeded 80% to refinance without an increase to their current private mortgage insurance coverage.
 This meant that homeowners who had originally made a 20% downpayment -- but now had little or no equity -- were eligible to refinance without needing PMI at all.

 HARP was successful early on, but the program was reaching too few U.S. households, the government felt.
 The government had aimed to help 7 million households.
 After two years, though, HARP hadn't reached even one million.